DaveBackus/Data_Bootcamp_Book/py-fun2.md

 both = combine('Chase', 'Coleman')      # assign the "return" to both print(both)
 ```

-In our example, we "return" the output `'Coleman, Chase'` and assign it to the variable `both`.
+In our example, we **return** the output `'Coleman, Chase'` and assign it to the variable `both`.
 Note, too, the comment in triple quotes at the top of the function.
 That's standard procedure, we recommend it.

 The return is an essential component of many functions.
 Typically when we read the documentation for a function or method, one of the first things we look for is what it returns.